-- Mycoachmarathonman also offers training in group with 3 training sessions per week with different groups for different levels.
+- Mycoachmarathonman also offers training in a different groups for different levels.
 There is lots of marathon experience in this club.

 - De loopcoach organises workshops, one-to-one personal training sessions, group running and will even create you a personal running and diet plan.
 It is targeting all groups of runners and running distances starting from 5km up to marathon distance of 42km.

-- Stad Gent provides information on their website about official running clubs and start dates for the trainings.
+- Stad Gent provides information on their website about official running clubs and start dates for the training.

 - Looptraining in Belgie offers running sessions in Ghent, Bruges and Ostend.
 The team of professionals will create a personal plan depending on your level, and all levels are welcome.

 - Blue Globe Sports offers various courses and seminars on running, biking, swimming, triathlon, inline skating and hiking.
 Contact them for an analysis of your running technique, a running plan or to join the running club.